Skip to navigation Skip to content

 • the Central Authority team will forward the letter to the British Columbia Central Authority via secure email

-To send a request to the USA:
+To issue a request to the USA:

 • select and complete the 'Request for information (tracing)’ letter using the International transmittal letters macro.
 USA Central Authority address details can be located from the Intergovernmental Reference Guide.
 See Resources for a link